 Straddling the border of the United States and Canada is Niagara Falls.
-Known as the ‘Honeymoon Capital of the World’, these famous waterfalls host 50,000 honeymooners every year.
-Read on for the most romantic things to do in Niagara Falls for couples, including what to wear to Niagara Falls and whether you will get wet.
+Known as the ‘Honeymoon Capital of the World‘, these famous waterfalls host 50,000 honeymooners every year.
+Read on for the most romantic things to do in Niagara Falls for couples, including the lowdown on what to wear to Niagara Falls.

 At the turn of the 19th century, the wealthy and elite started a trend of taking a romantic holiday after their wedding.
 In 1801, the US Vice President Aaron Burr’s daughter spent her honeymoon in Niagara Falls.
 Three years later, the brother of Napoleon Bonaparte, Emperor of the French, also chose to honeymoon here with his American bride, Elizabeth Patterson.
 They raved so much about their trips that it became the go-to destination for affluent honeymooners.